Kirk Schuring

+James Kirk Schuring (September 17, 1952 – November 22, 2024) was an American politician of the Republican Party from the state of Ohio.
+He was a member of the Ohio House of Representatives from 1993 to 2002, and from 2011 to 2018.
+Schuring also served in the Ohio Senate from 2003 to 2010, before returning in 2018 and serving there until his death.

-Kirk Schuring (born September 17, 1952) is an American politician serving as a member of the Ohio Senate.
-He served as interim Speaker of the Ohio House of Representatives, following the resignation of Speaker Cliff Rosenberger.
+In 2018, Schuring was interim Speaker of the Ohio House of Representatives, following the resignation of Speaker Cliff Rosenberger.
 Rosenberger resigned amid revelations he was under investigation by the Federal Bureau of Investigation.
-He was previously a member of the Ohio House of Representatives from 1993 to 2002, and from 2011 to 2018.
-Schuring also previously served in the Ohio Senate from 2003 to 2010.
-He was the Republican nominee for Ohio's 16th congressional district in the 2008 election.
-In 2018, Schuring was re-elected to the Ohio Senate, where represents the 29th district.
+He was also the Republican nominee for Ohio's 16th congressional district in the 2008 election.

 Career

-Schuring joined his family's insurance agency in 1978.
+Schuring joined his family's insurance agency in Plain Township, Stark County, Ohio, in 1978, and took it over after his father's death two years later.
 He was president of the Canton Jaycees, the Young Republicans, and the Canton Urban League.
-He has also served as Chairman of the Stark/Wayne Christmas Seal Drive and the Chamber's Vision 1 Committee.
+He also served as Chairman of the Stark/Wayne Christmas Seal Drive and the Chamber's Vision 1 Committee.